tanelikaivola/safestring/README.md

-# safestring
+# strictstring
-Safe Strings in Rust, for excercise, not for any real use for now
+Strict Strings in Rust, for exercise, not for any real use for now